RobertChanphakeo/vuetifyts/README.md

-# SPA Template for ASP.NET Core 2.1 with VueJS and TypeScript
+# SPA Template for ASP.NET Core 2.1 with VueJS, Vuetify and TypeScript

 This is a modified template based upon official Microsoft.AspNetCore.SpaTemplate::*